-For Depression QOF Ashford CCG has the highest prevalence rates in Kent and are fairly high compared to the England average.
+For depression QOF rates, Ashford CCG has the highest prevalence rates in Kent and are fairly high compared to the England average.
 Both Swale and South Kent Coast CCG have slightly higher than the England average for depression (figure 42).
 There are just over 66,000 people on the QOF depression register in Kent as a whole.

-In the North of Kent (DGS & Swale CCGs) there are high percentages of practices meeting the expected needs of patients in primary care for serious mental illness.
-This is a general indicator that GPs are managing patients appropriately (fig 44).
-However there is variable quality in primary care across Kent eg South Kent Coast, Thanet and West Kent (fig 44) have practices performing well, performing below average and a small number where there may some concern that mental health need is not being picked up at all eg 9% of Thanet practices were well below expected SMI prevalence.
+In the North of Kent (DGS & Swale CCGs) there are high percentage of practices meeting the expected needs of patients in primary care for serious mental illness.
+This is a general indicator that GPs are managing patients appropriately (figure 41).
+However there is variable quality in primary care across Kent eg South Kent Coast, Thanet and West Kent (figure 44) have practices performing well, performing below average and a small number where there may some concern that mental health need is not being picked up at all eg 9% of Thanet practices were well below expected SMI prevalence.
 CCG's will work with their constituent practices to empower primary care to provide at least adequate mental health care and services for their population.

 Expected Prevelence compared To QOF Expected Prevelence compared To QOF

 QOF 2011/12 APMS 2007

-1 MH 2+ MH
+1MH 2+ MH

 condition Conditions

 Depression Mental Health (23%) (7.2) GAP%

-NHS Ashford CCG 12661 793 20598 6448 1 35
+NHS Ashford CCG 12661 793 20598 6448 35

 NHS Canterbury and Coastal CCG 15863 1570 36522 11433 52

-NHS Dartford, Gravesham and Swanley CCG 14867 1761 41297 12928 1 60
+NHS Dartford, Gravesham and Swanley CCG 14867 1761 41297 12928 60

 NHS South Kent Coast 16536 1573 33428 10465 46

-NHS Swale 8668 670 17844 5586 1 48
+NHS Swale 8668 670 17844 5586 48

 NHS Thanet 12731 1348 23099 7228 39

 NHS West Kent 38182 3135 76935 78171 39

-Table 20 compares the CCGs 2011/21 QoF performance with the expected prevalence applied to Kent CCGs from the APMS 2007 for both Depression and SMI.
+Table 20 above compares the CCGs 2011/21 QoF performance with the expected prevalence applied to Kent CCGs from the APMS 2007 for both Depression and SMI.
 This shows that overall the CCG with the highest GAP in unmet need was DGS CCG.
+West Kent's GAP is relatively low compared to other Kent CCG's indicating that many patients are receiving appropriate treatment at primary care.

-Within Swale however, there is considerable variation in mental health prevalence amongst GP practices with several above the CCG average and many below (figure 45).
+Within West Kent however, there is considerable variation of prevalence with 16 practices having higher than the England QoF average for mental health (figure 45).